• Skip to primary navigation

 • Mac

-Fix: USB Ports Not Working Issue in Windows 10/11
+Fix: USB Ports Not Working in Windows 10/11

-The problem of USB ports not working on a Windows computer could be due to various reasons, ranging from outdated or corrupted drivers to power supply to the USB ports being cut-off to save battery life and other reasons.
+The problem of USB ports not working on a Windows computer could be due to drivers for the USB ports not being loaded during the startup process of the computer.

 USB Ports Not Working in Windows 11/10